-How to Turn On or Off Apple TV Closed Captioning & Subtitles
+How to Turn On or Off Apple TV Closed Captioning, Subtitles

 One of the most helpful features that you can find on streaming apps and devices is closed captioning (CC) and subtitles.
 In the previous decades, we rely on our understanding of what the characters are saying on screen.
 You may be lucky to come across a movie with closed captions on it.